HumanSignal/label-studio/docs/source/templates/generative-chatbot-assessment.md

 <!-- {"data": {"messages": [...]}} - Modify the variables in comments see how it looks with your data -->
 ```

-In this config, there are few blocks each of which represents binary choice question.
-Feel free add more blocks or remove some of them.
+In this configuration, there are few blocks each of which represents binary choice question.
+Feel free add more blocks or remove some of them as your needs require.

-To start your labeling project:
+## Starting your labeling project

+*Need a hand getting started with Label Studio?
+Check out our [Zero to One Tutorial](https://labelstud.io/blog/zero-to-one-getting-started-with-label-studio/).*

 1. Create new project in Label Studio
 2. Go to `Settings > Labeling Interface > Browse Templates > Generative AI > Chatbot Model Assessment`
 3. Save the project

-Alternatively, you can create project by using python SDK:
+Alternatively, you can create a new project by using our Python SDK:

 ```python
 import label_studio_sdk